Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Introduction

 \subsection{Organization}

 The paper is structured in the following manner.
 In \Cref{subsec:notation}, some notation and standard definitions are provided. \Cref{sec:preliminaries} recalls the main convergence results from \cite{evens2023convergence} for \ref{eq:PPPA-intro} in the nonmonotone setting.
-In \Cref{sec:CP}, the primal-dual equivalence between \ref{eq:CP} and \ref{eq:PPPA-intro} is established, which lead to convergence of \ref{eq:CP} under an oblique weak Minty assumption on the associated primal-dual operator.
-In \Cref{subsec:CP:examples}, two particular examples are provided which demonstrate tightness of our main convergence theorem. \Cref{sec:semi} discusses and introduces various calculus rules for the class of $(\Mon, \Com)$\hyp{}semimonotone operators.
+In \Cref{sec:CP}, the primal-dual equivalence between \ref{eq:CP} and \ref{eq:PPPA-intro} is established, which lead to convergence of \ref{eq:CP} under an oblique weak Minty assumption on the associated primal-dual operator. \Cref{sec:semi} discusses and introduces various calculus rules for the class of $(\Mon, \Com)$\hyp{}semimonotone operators.
 Leveraging these calculus rules, \Cref{sec:CP:semi} presents a set of sufficient conditions for the convergence of \ref{eq:CP}, based on the semimonotonicity of the underlying operators, along with several examples.
 Finally, \Cref{sec:conclusion} concludes the paper.
-For the sake of readability, several proofs and auxiliary results are deferred to the Appendix.
+Several proofs and auxiliary results are deferred to the Appendix.